Excriyin/Yuzu-TOS-PP/docs/index.md

 ## Stored Information
 The bot may store the following  information upon a User using  Certain Commands:

--Their Database is stored within Sqlite and kept privately in my files -Their prefix and autoplay is stored when using the Dashboard
+-Their Database is stored within mongodb and kept privately in my files -Their playlists  is stored when using the playlist command feature.

 No other information outside the above-mentioned one will be stored AUTOMATICALLY.